bringoneops/AIArbitrage/README.md

 cargo run --release -- --funding-rates --open-interest binance:btc
 ```

-## Metrics

-`crypto-ingestor` exposes Prometheus metrics and a health check on port `9898`.
-Visit `http://localhost:9898/metrics` for metrics and `http://localhost:9898/health`
-for a simple readiness probe.

 ## Canonicalizer

 The `canonicalizer` crate provides both the `CanonicalService` library and a